FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/07-Facilitation/Activities/organisation.md

 Discuss, why two separate sets of metadata in syllabus?
 Human and machine friendly version...
 Is there a more elegant way to accomplish the desired effect?

+Compare the folder tree layout with the final HTML layout and discuss differences.

 ## Tips and Tricks
 - Note that the structure is very similar to other similar repositories, such as the one of NASA Open Science.
 - if done physically, project the example and give a virtual tour soliciting comments

+## Related materials
+- you can do this with any learning materials stores
+    - other GitHub, OSF, etc.

 ## Comments
 - how did it go